fuse-box/fuse-box/docs/webworkers.md

 new Worker('./path/to/worker.js');
 ```

 This is how a typical worker looks like.
 But here is a problem.
-This file needs to be publically available.
+This file needs to be publicly available.
 Here comes
 FuseBox, which offers automatic bundling with path re-writes and it supports production source maps too!
 Let's break it
 down and try an example.